360macky/case-studies/site/posts/scannercam.md

 - Works with two cameras in mobile devices.
 - Light and dark mode based on the user's preferred color scheme in the browser.

+## Challenges

+Many challenges were faced during the development of ScannerCam.
+Some of them were:

+### Reducing the time to response at first load

+#### Situation

+In the Beta version of ScannerCam, the first load of the app was taking too much time.
+The reason was that the COCO-SSD model was being downloaded automatically when the app was loaded.

+The user had to wait for the model to be downloaded before using the app.

+Google Lighthouse was reporting that the app was taking too much time to respond which caused a decrease in the performance score.

+#### Solution

+Instead of downloading the model automatically when the app was loaded, the model is downloaded when the user clicks on the new **"Start"** button.

+### Accomplishing Accessibility status bar

+#### Situation

+The progress bar is a very important element.
+It is a region that contains information about the progress of the download of the COCO-SSD model from 0% to 100%.

+But at the beginning, the progress bar was not accessible.
+Screen Readers were not able to read the progress bar, and also screen readers could not tell when the progress bar reached 100% (the end of the download).

+#### Solution

+Use ARIA attributes to make the progress bar accessible.
+Create a new ARIA region to announce the progress bar to the user using ARIA role status.
+This way, screen readers can read the progress bar and announce when the progress bar reached 100%, which means that the model was downloaded and the app is ready to be used.

 ## Development Process

 ### Importing the Neural Network Model